AntiKnot/EurusEurus/README.md

 ### Hi there

+Here is a traing room.
+I like it.

 I’m currently learning Streaming System and Functional Programming in Scala
 <!-- I’m currently learning windows-kernel-exploit and reverse-engineer-tool.   -->
 I’m currently working on CyberSecurity, big data components, steam processing, web apps backend.